Excess-3/Project/README.md

 #### Step 1.
 Clone the project
 git clone https://github.com/Excess-3/Project

-###Step 2
+#### Step 2
-check if node.js is installed
+check if node.js and truffle are installed
-* in termial write command      node -v
+* in termial write command      node -v , truffle -v
+* if no error messages show follow the steps below

+#### Step 3
+Go to Ganache>QuickStart>Contracts>Link Truffle Project>Add Project
+* Choose Project >>Truffle-Config>> Save
+#### Step 4
+Open poweshell and write the command truffle migrate --reset

+#### Step 5
+On poweshell write the command npm run dev

+Now you can view Our Website running on your machine.